 For most people, occasional alcohol use is probably not harmful.
-However, some individuals who consume alcohol regularly can develop an alcohol use disorder (AUD), also known as alcoholism.
-AUD is a chronic relapsing brain disorder in which an individual cannot stop or control alcohol drinking despite adverse social, occupational, or health consequences.
+However, people who consume alcohol regularly can develop an alcohol use disorder (AUD).
+AUD is the inability to control one's drinking despite negative consequences.

-In the United States, over 14 million adults have alcoholism (alcohol use disorder).
+In the United States, over 14 million adults have AUD.

 The signs that someone may have alcoholism include:

-Dealing with an alcoholic family member can be challenging because individuals with alcoholism can often become defensive when confronted about their problem drinking.
+Dealing with an alcoholic family member can be challenging.
+This is because people with alcoholism can often become defensive when confronted.

 You should approach your loved one with compassion rather than judgment.
-Be prepared to speak honestly with your loved one about how their drinking habits affect others in their lives and share the dangerous health risks of substance abuse with them.
-You should try to understand why they drink alcohol to address the underlying source of the drinking problem.
+Be prepared to speak honestly with them about how their drinking habits affect others.
+Try to understand why they drink alcohol to address the underlying source of the drinking problem.

-When dealing with an alcoholic family member, you should be careful to avoid enabling their drinking.
-Enabling an alcoholic includes any actions that encourage their drinking habits or allows the problematic drinking to continue.
+When dealing with an alcoholic family member, avoid enabling their drinking.
+'Enabling' an alcoholic is any action that encourages their drinking habits or allows the problematic drinking to continue.

 Examples of enabling include: